CBD: Benefits, Types, & Side Effects

 Studies looked at the use of cannabinoids (THC alone and CBD combined with THC) in people with chronic pain.
-In general, there were improvements in pain measures, but they were not statistically significant.
+In general, results showed improvements in pain measures, but they were not statistically significant.

 Studies found evidence, although not high-quality, that cannabis-based medicines reduced long-term nerve (chronic neuropathic) pain.
-All but two studies used a plant-based THC/CBD mouth spray (the other two used synthetic oral THC).
+All but two studies used plant-based THC/CBD mouth spray products (the other two used synthetic oral THC products).

-Observational studies and randomized controlled trials (RCTs) of the effectiveness of cannabinoids in chronic noncancer pain found a 30% reduction in pain in 1 out of 3 of those using cannabinoids.
-This was considered significant.
+Results of observational studies and randomized controlled trials (RCTs) of the effectiveness of cannabinoids in chronic non-cancer pain showed a 30% reduction in pain in 1 out of 3 of those using cannabinoids.
+These results were considered significant.

-An animal study found transdermal CBD lessened the pain and inflammation of arthritis.
+Although not in humans, an animal study found transdermal CBD had the ability to lessen the pain and inflammation of arthritis.

 Topical cannabidiol oil was studied in 29 people with lower limb peripheral neuropathy.
-After using the oil for 4 weeks, the people had less intense and sharp pain and fewer other uncomfortable sensations.
+After using the oil for 4 weeks, results showed less intense and sharp pain and fewer other uncomfortable sensations.

-Early research suggests that 160 mg of cannabidiol before bed significantly improves sleep duration compared to a placebo in patients with insomnia.
+Early results of research suggest that a 160mg dose of cannabidiol before bed significantly improves sleep duration compared to a placebo in patients with insomnia.
 Smaller doses did not have this effect.
-Also, patients did not feel drowsy the next morning morning.
+Also, patients did not feel drowsy the next morning.

 Early research on CBD for the treatment of insomnia suggests that it may be effective.
 Additional studies are needed.

-Animal studies of CBD found increased total sleep and improved sleep quality when sleep issues were associated with anxiety.
+Animal studies of CBD found increased total sleep and improved sleep quality when sleep issues were associated with anxiety/stress.

 Medical cannabis users reported they used cannabis with higher CBD and lower THC concentrations for their insomnia.
 They also reported a decrease in the time required to fall asleep.